Folktales

 Inspiration for Daiva: Amar Chitra Katha, Alchemist, Nine Lives William Dalrymple, K. Hari Kumar, Tulu Nadu, Chandamama magazine, Shiva Shakti.

-Books, Folktales, Mythology, Writing Tips
+Mythology, Books, Folktales, Writing Tips

 When The Alchemist met Amar Chitra Katha: Unveiling the Inspirations Behind ‘Daiva’